SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## hexToAscii

 Converts a hexadecimal string to an ASCII string.
-This is equivalent to fromHex in the CSE rules syntax.
+This is equivalent to fromHex in the Cloud SIEM rules syntax.

 **Syntax**